inbo/n2khab-preprocessing/README.md

 See also [these git workshop materials](https://inbo.github.io/git-course/index.html).

 1. Make commits (in your local clone of the remote repo on Github) _in your own git branch_, branched off from the `master` branch.
-(But see this in a relative manner: exactly the same process can be repeated by someone else in turn, relative to your branch.)
+(But see this in a relative manner: exactly the same process can be repeated by someone else in turn, relative to your branch.
+So '`master`' in this protocol can be replaced by another branch name!)
 You can push your branch to the remote as often as you like, as it will not influence other branches (first time: do `git push -u origin yourbranchname`; afterwards `git push` suffices).
 It serves as a backup and enables others to work with you on that branch.
 1. Meanwhile, make sure that your branch stays up to date with evolutions in `master` (i.e. in your local repo, update `master` with `git checkout master && git pull` and then, with your own branch checked out again, do `git merge --no-ff master`), in order to prevent merge conflicts with `master` later on.
 At this stage, you need to resolve any merge conflicts that may arise in your own branch.